djkim9031/yolov3Trainer/README.md

-Personal full implementation of YOLOv3 for object detection (with TensorFlow v.2.3.1) Using the TensorFlow's mirrored strategy for multi-worker training (if multiple GPU cores are available!)
+Personal full implementation of YOLOv3 for object detection (with TensorFlow v.2.3.1)

+Using the TensorFlow's mirrored strategy for multi-worker training (if multiple GPU cores are available!)

 Unfortunately, I could only access to one core on Colab, and training took roughly 24 hours to get meaningful detections on VOC 2007.
-(Still an impressive achievement, given it was my first full cycle implementation and only worked on personal laptop 😊😂) More GPU cores, more time dedications are required for commercializable-level loss metrics.
+(Still an impressive achievement, given it was my first full cycle implementation and only worked on a personal laptop 😊😂)

+More GPU cores, more time dedications are required for commercializable-level loss metrics.

 # For training: